BurroughsHighCS/Curriculum/README.md

 * Public/Private Inheritance
 * Sorting
 * Recursion
-* TBD Assignment
-* TBD Assignment
-* TBD Assignment
+* 1-5 More Assignments TBD as required

 #### Practice Exams / Midterms
 We will do at least three practice AP exams.
 All of them will consist of two parts: Multiple Choice and Free Response.